RainW7/CESS/README.md

 ----------23/10/27 update----------

 1. Update the emulator version 0.8.
-2. For those sources with error data, the emulator creates a nan spectrum now.
+2. For those sources with error data, the emulator creates a nan array now.

 ----------23/08/06 update----------